lsc-project/lsc-fusiondirectory-plugin/README.md

 ## Scripting

-` org.lsc.plugins.connectors.fusiondirectory.utils.FusionDirectorySearch` performs searches in Fusiondirectory and is useful for scripting.
+` org.lsc.plugins.connectors.fusiondirectory.utils.FusionDirectoryAPI` gives access to Fusiondirectory API and is useful for scripting.

 First, declare it as a customLibrary: